Palmarosa Essential oil – Make your skin happy

-Palmarosa essential oil (Cymbopogon martinii var martinii) is obtained from a sweet-scented grass found growing wild throughout India, especially to the northeast of Bombay and toward the Himalaya Mountains, Nepal and Pakistan.
-Palmarosa grass is native to Southeast Asia and has been used in medicine and also as an effective insect repellent throughout this region for thousands of years.
+Palmarosa grass (Cymbopogon martinii var martinii) is native to South East Asia and has been used in medicine and also as an effective insect repellent throughout this region for thousands of years.

-Palmarosa belongs to the Poaceae (Gramineae) plant family and is very similar in appearance to both lemongrass (Cymbopogon citratus), and citronella (Cymbopogon nardus), which are close relatives of palmarosa.
+It belongs to the Poaceae (Gramineae) plant family, and is very similar in appearance to both lemongrass (Cymbopogon citratus), and citronella (Cymbopogon nardus), which are close relatives of palmarosa.
 However, despite their similarities all three species produce quite different essential oils with unique chemistry profiles and therapeutic properties.

 Palmarosa is a perennial aromatic grass with stiff, upright, yellow or yellow-green stems supported by a small but penetrating root system.
 When growing wild, the long and narrow-lanceolate leaves of this plant may attain 2.5 to 3.0 metres in height, forming rounded clumps measuring up to a metre across.

-The essential oil content of the bright-green leaves varies along their length, with the very highest concentration of essential oil being found in the tops of the leaves which release a fresh, grassy rose-like aroma when crushed between the fingers.
+The essential oil content in the bright-green leaves varies along its length, with the very highest concentration of essential oil being found in the tops of the leaves.
+This oil releases a fresh, grassy rose-like aroma when crushed between the fingers.
 In India, the grass begins to bud during the latter part of August and flowers appear during October.
 Wild specimens may survive for 10 or 15 years, whereas plants cultivated for the extraction of essential oil remain productive around 6 to 10 years.

-Palmarosa is now cultivated for the production of essential oil in Africa, Brazil, Comores, Indonesia, Java, Madagascar and the Seychelle islands, although India currently remains the largest single producer.
+Palmarosa essential oil is produced in Africa, Brazil, Comores, Indonesia, Java, Madagascar and the Seychelle islands, although India currently remains the largest single producer.